 This document discusses the theory and practice of the preservation-grade digitization of transmissive materials.
-While the discussion of theory is informative regardless of the hardware and software used, the discussion of practice is in the context of solutions provided by the Digital Transitions Division of Cultural Heritage.
+While the discussion of theory is informative regardless of the hardware and software used, the discussion of practice is in the context of solutions provided by DT Cultural Heritage.

 The end-product of preservation-grade digitization is a Preservation Digital Object (PDO) that can serve as a surrogate to the original object, replacing most needs for physical access to the physical original, aiding its preservation, broadening access to its content.